elecfreaks/learn-en/microbitKit/Nezha_Inventor_s_kit_for_microbit/Nezha_Inventor_s_kit_for_microbit_case_18.md

 ## Introduction

-This is an alarm device.
-Press button A to make the red LED light on and flash, and the buzzer will be activated.
-Press button A again to cancel the alarm.
+This is a music box.
+We can control the buzzer on the micro:bit to emit different melody by pressing the button A on the micro:bit.